 Do I Need a Lawyer in Michigan’s No-Fault System?

-If you’ve been seriously injured in a no-fault insurance system like Michigan’s, there may be options to seek fair compensation beyond your PIP insurance and no-fault benefits.
-An experienced personal injury attorney with knowledge of no-fault insurance can help determine whether you have a valid rideshare accident claim against the at-fault driver.
-They can also investigate the accident scene, gather evidence (like a police report), and take your case to trial to defend your legal rights.
+If you’ve been seriously injured in Michigan, there may be options to seek fair compensation beyond your PIP insurance and no-fault benefits.
+An experienced personal injury attorney with knowledge of no-fault insurance can help determine whether you have a valid rideshare accident claim against the at-fault driver or multiple parties.

 Types of Compensation for Ridesharing Crash Injuries in Lansing